MechaKnightz/WFLoader/README.md

 # WFLoader

-Script for gathering and storing data scraped from https://warframe.market/
+Program/Script for gathering and storing data scraped from https://warframe.market/